The Simplest B Decay, Precisely: Conclusions

 We have handled the multi-scale nature of the problem through a sequence of effective field theories, which we used to write the final rate in the form of a factorization theorem valid to all orders in QED$\times$QCD.
 Below the electroweak scale, the decay is described within the low-energy effective theory (LEFT).
 For scales below the $B$-meson mass, the relevant dynamics is captured by soft-collinear effective theory (SCET) and heavy-quark effective theory (HQET).
 We have constructed a complete basis of SCET operators at next-to-leading power for heavy-to-light quark currents coupled to weak leptonic currents.
 Corrections at the scale of the meson mass $\mu_h\sim m_B$ are encoded in hard functions, while interactions between the energetic charged lepton and the light spectator quark in the $B$ meson introduce an intermediate hard-collinear scale $\mu_\hc^2\sim m_B\spac\lambdaqcd$.
 This is encoded in an additional matching step within SCET, giving rise to jet functions.

 In this matching step, the hard and jet functions appear in convolutions that are generally endpoint divergent, as is characteristic for SCET factorization theorems at subleading power.
 We have treated these divergences using refactorization-based subtractions, which introduce a cutoff scale $\Lambda$.
 While physical predictions are independent of $\Lambda$, individual components carry logarithmic $\Lambda$ dependence, and each component function has a different natural choice for which it is free of large logarithms involving this scale.
 For the first time, we derive the evolution equations associated with $\Lambda$ and solve them to resum these large logarithms to all orders in perturbation theory.
 The resulting anomalous dimensions feature a non-linear dependence on $\ln(\mu^2/\Lambda^2)$, marking a qualitative departure from the more familiar single-scale Sudakov evolution problems.
 The final resummed prediction is obtained by solving coupled evolution equations in both the renormalization scale $\mu$ and the subtraction scale $\Lambda$.
 In practice, the perturbative ingredients entering the factorization formula are evaluated at the first non-trivial order in QED (and at the relevant order in QCD required for the logarithmic accuracy).
 After subtracting endpoint divergences, the relevant hadronic matrix elements include the known subleading-twist light-cone distribution amplitudes of the $B$ meson, but in addition a new, genuinely non-perturbative parameter $F_-(\Lambda,\mu)$ appears, which generalizes the $B$-meson decay constant defined in HQET.
 Since a determination of this quantity from first principles is not yet available, we include it as a source of uncertainty in our error estimates.
+The main result of this first part of the paper is the resummed expression for the virtual-correction factor $\mathcal{R}_{\rm virt}$ given in \eqref{eq:Rvirt_final}, which we repeat here for the convenience of the reader:

+Here $Q_\ell=-1$, $Q_u=\frac23$ and $Q_b=-\frac13$ denote the electric charges of the fermions in units of $e$, and $z=m_B/m_b$. $F_-$ and $\omega_-$ are new hadronic parameters, while $\phi_{3g}^B$ denotes the three-particle light-cone distribution amplitude of the $B$ meson.
+The quantities $\widetilde U_C$, $\delta$ and $h_1(\delta)$ are renormalization-group (RG) functions accomplishing the resummation of leading logarithmic corrections.
+The quantity $\mathcal{R}_{\rm virt}$ is renormalization-group (RG) invariant; its residual dependence on the scale $\mu_0$ results only from the truncation of the perturbative expansion.